Zauberstuhl/tomtom_map_activator/README.md

     $ ./activate.sh /mnt/tomtom
     0) Iberia/Iberia

-    # this will activated the
+    # this will activate the
     # first card in the list
     ./activate.sh /mnt/tomtom 0